 Q: How would you rate the public transport in Dublin?

 A: It’s just like any other public transport system in Europe ‒ quite sophisticated.
-There are trains, busses and trams.
-Using a bicycle is probably easiest to get around, as it’s such a compact city.
+There are trains, buses and trams.
+Using a bicycle is probably the easiest to get around, as it’s such a compact city.
 One doesn’t necessarily require a vehicle to get about town, but I would recommend hiring a car and travelling the countryside, which is where Ireland's true beauty lies.

 A: I’ve been to the doctor once for torn ligaments in my thumb, and the service and care were excellent.
 There are actually loads of South African doctors in the system scattered around Ireland.